 From Shymkent: You can pick up a shared taxi to the border here, but make sure it is going to Zhibek Zholy, not Yalama!
 After the border, plenty of transport awaits.

-B. Konysbayeva / Yalama: The place to cross for self-drivers coming to Tashkent.
+B. Konysbayeva / Yalama: Formerly the place to cross for self-drivers coming to Tashkent.
 It’s not as convenient as Chernayevka, but should you be here without your own transport, at a guess the simplest route from Uzbekistan would be to get to Chinaz and jump in a car to Yalama.
 Money change is available, but nothing else.
 There are shared taxis waiting on the Kazakh side for locals.
 Updates posted here.

 Shardara: According to Kazakhstan Migration Police, this is a multilateral checkpoint.
 There are no accounts of travelers passing this way, however.
 Advised to use the main Shymkent-Tashkent highway or Yalama.